-An escrow company in California, is a neutral third party that processes legal documents regarding the transfer of real estate.
+An escrow company is a third party that processes legal documents about the transfer of property.
+It has to keep the money safe and not give it to you or the other person until everything in the agreement is done.
 It has an obligation to safeguard the funds and/or documents while they are in the possession of escrow, and to disburse funds and/or convey title only when all provisions of the escrow have been complied with.

 What California Escrow Company Should You Work With?